AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

 #### 204

-Successfully deleted the data view
+Successfully deleted the Data View

 #### 403